Zimbabwe and the Battle of Ideas

 conservatives to liberals.
 "Uncontested" is to imply an undemocratic process

 where the electorate had only one choice, Robert Gabriel Mugabe.
 We are also bombarded with the idea that state sponsored violence, tantamount to that following Kenya's December ‘07

 elections, preceded Zimbabwe's run-off date to so intimidate Zimbabweans that

-"leftist" policy analyst and activists respected for their "progressive" and "democratic"
+policy analysts and activists respected for their "progressive" and

 corporate and liberal media, and so-called Africa advocacy organizations all